Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/developer/DatasetUrls.md

 * `httpserver://www.unidata.ucar.edu/software/netcdf-java/testdata/mydata1.nc`

 #### AWS S3
-`NetcdfFile` can open files stored as a single object on S3 using the AWS RESTful API with byte range-requests, similar to HTTP.
+`NetcdfFiles` and `NetcdfDatasets` can open files stored as a single object on S3 using the AWS RESTful API with byte range-requests, similar to HTTP.
+This new functionality is not available in the now deprecated `NetcdfFile` and `NetcdfDataset` open methods.
+You will also need to include the `cdm-s3` artifact in your build.
+This is currently not part of `netcdfAll.jar`.
 To disambiguate S3 files from other URLs, you mush use the following URI pattern:

 * `s3://bucket/key`